MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 # Windows Containers on Windows 10

-The exercise will walk through a basic deployment and use of the Windows container feature on Windows 10.
+The exercise will walk through basic deployment and use of the Windows container feature on Windows 10.
 After completion, you will have installed the container role, and deployed a simple Hyper-V container.
 Before starting this quick start, familiarize yourself with basic container concepts and terminology.
 This information can be found on the [Quick Start Introduction](./quick_start.md).

+> This quick start is specific to Hyper-V containers on Windows 10.
+Additional quick start documentation is available for other configuration.
+See the table of contents for these.

 **Prerequisites:**